 April 16 – 25, 2018 – Peru – This is one of my regular trips because it’s such and easy one and makes for great photos.
 I like to say, “People go to Peru for Machu Picchu, but they come home loving the people photography they’ve done.”
 Yes, the Incan culture is fascinating, and anyone who’s been to Machu Picchu understands why it’s one of the Seven Wonders of the World.
 But the people are as great a find, friendly and welcoming, with a rich life and culture tied closely to the land.
 We have an excellent itinerary thanks to the many past trips, and you can see photos from those trips here.
 Another Pack Paddle Ski trip, all the details are here.

-Iceland, July 14-22, 2018 – Ancient lava fields, towering mountains, glaciers, majestic fijords, geysers, waterfalls – a true landscaper’s dream, no one picture does this country justice.
+Iceland, July 14-22, 2018 – sold out, taking names for waiting list – Ancient lava fields, towering mountains, glaciers, majestic fijords, geysers, waterfalls – a true landscaper’s dream, no one picture does this country justice.
 Add in how compact the country is, and their famous horses and puffins (plus perhaps a few whales) and you’ve got a picture-perfect trip.
 I did this trip in 2016, so we’re re-visiting with a few small changes to make it even better.
 You can see photos from that trip here.
 And all the details for this trip are here.

 Ecuador and the Galapagos Islands, Oct.
-11 – 21, 2018 – If you love interesting and unique wildlife, this is your trip.
+11 – 21, 2018 – sold out, taking names for waiting list – If you love interesting and unique wildlife, this is your trip.
 We’ll snorkel with sea lions, visit giant tortoises, see one of only two species of warm-water penguins in the world and delight in the many species of spectacular birds on this warm-weather adventure.
 To make the most of our time (and photography!), we stay on three of the four inhabited islands.
 That lets us explore the local towns and spend more time taking pictures, as well as minimizing time spent on the water.
 Another trip I’ve led several times, you can see photos from those past trips here.
 This is also a Pack Paddle Ski trip, and all the details are here.